Srinivas007/DMS/README.md

-# DMS
-# Document Management Software
+Document Management Software ( DMS )
-# Version Control Software to automate the document life cycle
-This is a markdown section in DMS repository
+Version Control Software to automate the document life cycle This is a markdown section in DMS child repository